glennhenry/cs-notes/docs/computer-organization-and-architecture/06-cpu-design/cpu-design.md

 Source : https://www.cloudeka.id/id/berita/web-dev/apa-itu-cache-memory/

 :::tip
 More about [caching](/backend-development/caching), some may relate to backend development.
 It includes type of caching, cache invalidation, cache replacement.
-Also, more about [computer memory](/computer-organization-and-architecture/computer-memory).
 :::

 ### Performance Evaluation